 Biscuit Gift Box

 Your biscuits will last two weeks in the gifts boxes.
-The boxes are made of sturdy cardboard, which isn’t airtight, so the biscuits will absorb some moisture and after three weeks, they may be fairly soft.
-All of the gift boxes are put into pretty plastic mailing bags, so whilst they are on their way to you, this keeps the air from getting it’s soggy making mitts on your cookies.
+The boxes are made of sturdy cardboard, which isn’t airtight, so the biscuits will absorb some moisture and after three weeks, they may become softer.
+All of the gift boxes are put into pretty paper mailing bags, so whilst they are on their way to you, this keeps the air from getting it’s soggy making mitts on your cookies.

-If you request it, we can seal the biscuits into an airtight clear cellophane bag within the gift box.
-This will extend the shelf life to 2 months
+If you request it, we can seal the biscuits into an airtight clear eco-cello bag within the gift box.
+This will extend the shelf life to 2 months.

 Why don’t you seal all of the biscuits into cello bags then?

-Mainly because it takes a long time, and our packaging lady Deanne is already rushed off her feet most days carefully packing biscuits into pretty gift boxes.
-It’s also extra plastic to go in the bin, and we prefer to reduce waste where we can, so if it’s not necessary, we don’t add it.
+Mainly because it takes a long time, and our packaging team are already rushed off their feet most days carefully packing biscuits into pretty gift boxes.
+It’s also extra packaging to go in the bin, and we prefer to reduce waste where we can, so if it’s not necessary, we don’t add it.

 Price: No charge.
 Just let us know at checkout if you’d like this option.

-If you’re ordering biscuits for a wedding, event or party, you might want them individually wrapped in cellophane bags.
+If you’re ordering biscuits for a wedding, event or party, you might want them individually wrapped.
 This means you can pop them in a party bag, leave them out as place names, and handle them as much as you want without getting any germs or dirt on them.

-We can also seal the cellophane bags with a heat sealer, before adding a sticker on the back to keep the cellophane flap down.
-They look the same as the cellophane bags that aren’t sealed, but this gives a shelf life of 2 months as no air can get in at all.
+We can also seal the cello bags with a heat sealer, before adding a sticker on the back.
+They look the same as the unsealed bags, but this gives a shelf life of 2 months as no air can get in at all.